monsoonmaelstrom/book2/book2.md

 “Well?”
 I prompt.

 “Be realistic.
-If it were ever to get to the point where Giorgi needed to kill you, it’s not like he’s going to be able to do it unless you let him, which at that point you wouldn’t.”
+If it were ever to get to the point where Giorgi needed to kill you, it’s not like he’s going to be able to do it unless you let him which, at that point, you wouldn’t.”

 “Yes.
 I am also aware of that, but I don’t see a better option.”